cs1302uga/cs1302-tutorials/visibility/visibility.rst

 =========

 Here is our first example involving a top-level declaration.
-To get started, let's consider the UML diagram below and the two code snippets that follows it.
+To get started, let's consider the UML diagram below and the two code snippets that follow it.

 .. image:: img/package_private_1.svg